logos-co/logos-core-poc/docs/specs.md

 What it does under the hood:
 - Loads each dependency plugin via `QPluginLoader`, creates an instance and enumerates its invokable methods using Qt meta‑object reflection.
 - For each method, emits a type‑safe C++ wrapper function that marshals arguments and converts results from `QVariant` to the expected C++ types.
-- Regenerates an umbrella header/source to include all generated module wrappers and expose a convenience aggregator `LogosModules` with members like `logos.chat`.
+- Regenerates an umbrella header/source to include all generated module wrappers and expose a convenience aggregator `LogosModules` with members like `logos.chat` and `logos.core_manager`.

 How code generation works (step‑by‑step):
 1. Input resolution